Bsaubolle/radical-rogerian/src/site/notes/Pages/About.md

 The second, and more relevant for this site, is [[Posts/Defining the Radical Rogerian\|my approach as a Radical Rogerian.]]
 Carl Rogers, the father of modern counseling, laid the foundation of what it means to be an interpersonal healer: **Namely, that the healing relationship requires unconditional positive regard, warmth, empathy, and a relentless desire to understand the worldview of the other.**
 ### Contemplative Hat
 This approach to counseling is complemented and bolstered by my meditative training.
-I mostly fall into the **Pragmatic Dharma** camp of **Buddhist Modernism,** as the majority of my practice has been cultivating insight a la Ingram, Burbea, and other wonderful/wild/compassionate teachers.
+As a practitioner, I mostly fall into the [Pragmatic Dharma](https://web.archive.org/web/20150811001451/http://www.buddhistgeeks.com/2011/06/the-core-features-of-pragmatic-dharma/) camp of [Buddhist Modernism,](https://en.wikipedia.org/wiki/Buddhist_modernism) as the majority of my practice has been cultivating insight a la [Ingram](https://www.mctb.org/), [Burbea](https://archive.is/wip/lg3bI), and other wonderful/wild/compassionate teachers.

-But my graduate training in the Humanities, coupled with some DP/DR experiences, somewhat broke my spell of infatuation with attainments and progress toward "A Big Goal" such as Enlightenment or Awakening.
+But my graduate training in the Humanities, coupled with some DP/DR experiences, somewhat broke my spell of infatuation with attainments and progress toward "A Big Goal" such as Enlightenment or\ Awakening.
 As I continue to experience [[Posts/Reflections on Depersonalization-Derealization\|derealization episodes]], practice has shifted and mutated and broadened to much more than simply sitting.

-**In fact, I view my clinical work as the next frontier of contemplative development.**
+***In fact, I view my clinical work as the next frontier of contemplative development.***

-I owe this blooming perspective to the work of **Matthew O'Connell and the Imperfect Buddha,** as it exposed me to new critiques and conceptions of practice that include the immediate, the social, and the local.
+I owe this blooming perspective to the work of [Matthew O'Connell and the Imperfect Buddha,](https://thebuddhistcentre.com/news/memory-rob-burbea) as it exposed me to new critiques and conceptions of practice that include the immediate, the social, and the local.
 ## Integration
 The purpose of this site is to integrate these two domains, as I already act with the understanding that they are intimately connected.
 Thinking through this integration means considering the ideological, ethical, and practical dimensions of the conversation between [[Posts/Perspective on Counseling and Contemplation\|counseling and contemplation.]]